Oct 25, 2017

 The most obvious choice is your breathing.
 All your movements are closely related to your breathing, so focusing there will have the benefit of always being aware of both your breath and your movement.
 Generally speaking, when your limbs move away from your body, or you ‘give’, you should exhale, while when they move towards your body, or your ‘receive’, you should inhale (there are of course some few exceptions from this).
 Focusing on this connection between your breathing and movement may be the best for beginners.
 As you gain more experience, you can move your focus straight to your breathing and let the movements ‘happen’, as if automatically, while never losing awareness of what you are doing.

 If you are familiar with embryonic breathing and QiGong meditation, there is no better way to advance it to the next level, than incorporating it into your QiGong practice.
 Of course, you will need to have considerable experience in both sitting QiGong meditation and the moving QiGong form of your choice, to be able to follow this path.

 Any other point of focus, if it helps you during other regular meditation practices, may be of use here, only you set your own limits.

 Look for the ‘energy ball’

 This sensation is that of the accumulation of many bodily processes, being activated or specifically directed and cultivated, commonly known as Qi.
-(In the west, the concept of Qi might often means some sort of immeasurable internal energy, but the original meaning of the concept is much deeper than that, including internal and external respiration, electrical impulses travelling your nervous paths, blood and lymph circulation and all bodily processes, including the immeasurable life force all together.)
+(In the west, the concept of Qi might often mean some sort of immeasurable internal energy, but the original meaning of the concept is much deeper than that, including internal and external respiration, electrical impulses travelling your nervous paths, blood and lymph circulation and all bodily processes, including the immeasurable life force altogether.)